euonymos/cardano-transaction-lib/doc/blockfrost.md

 On production, the environment should be configured on PureScript side (environment variables are not respected).

-`mkBlockfrostBackendParams` can be called on a populated `BlockfrostBackendParams` record to create a `QueryBackendParams` value. `backendParams` field of `ContractParams` uses a value of this type.
+`mkBlockfrostBackendParams` can be called on a populated `BlockfrostBackendParams` record to create a `ProviderBackendParams` value. `backendParams` field of `ContractParams` uses a value of this type.
 And `ContractParams` can in turn be used with `runContract`.

 ```purescript
 type BlockfrostBackendParams =